Blazemeter/taurus/site/dat/docs/Cloud.md

     cloud: 10000
 ```

 Then you can just switch `provisioning` and load settings will be taken accordingly.
 For example, running `bzt config.yml -o provisioning=cloud` is an easy way to toggle on `cloud` provisioning.
+Short form `bzt config.yml -cloud` is available and contrariwise you can turn off cloud provisioning by the similar way: `bzt config.yml -local`
 The `concurrency` and `througput` are always *total* value for execution, no matter how many locations will be involved.

 ## Configuring Cloud Locations